3.2: Protein Purification

 Table \(\PageIndex{1}\): A typical purification analysis scheme.

-Note that in a good protein purification scheme the specific activity should go up substantially with each level of purification as the amount of your protein of interest makes up a greater percentage of the total protein within that fraction.
+Note that in a good protein purification scheme, the specific activity should go up substantially with each level of purification, as the amount of your protein of interest makes up a greater percentage of the total protein within that fraction.
 If the specific activity only increases modestly within a purification step, or if it decreases during a purification step, this could indicate that (1) your protein of interest is being substantially lost at that step, (2) your protein of interest is being denatured or degraded and is no longer biologically active, or (3) that a required cofactor or binding protein is being reduced at that purification step.
-Additional experiments may need to be conducted to determine which of the causes predominate so that steps can be taken to reduce protein inactivation.
+Additional experiments may need to be conducted to determine which causes predominate so that steps can be taken to reduce protein inactivation.
 For example, many proteins are temperature sensitive and will degrade or denature at room temperature.
 Completing purification steps on ice can often reduce degradation.

 Electrophoresis: Separation and Analysis

-In column chromatography, flow through the column is driven by hydrostatic pressure causing flow from higher regions of higher pressure at the top of the column reservoir to lower pressure (drops eluting from the bottom of the column).
-Ultimately the hydrostatic pressure (in columns not driven by mechanical pumps) derives from the gravitational force.
+In column chromatography, flow through the column is driven by hydrostatic pressure, causing flow from higher regions of higher pressure at the top of the column reservoir to lower pressure (drops eluting from the bottom of the column).
+Ultimately, the hydrostatic pressure (in columns not driven by mechanical pumps) derives from the gravitational force.
 However, proteins are also charged particles and can be moved by an external electric field instead of a gravitational field.
 Electrophoresis is the movement of charged particles in an electric field.
 As we will show below, the movement of a charged protein within a static matrix in the presence of an external electric field depends on both size and shape.
 Electrophoresis can be used for both analytical and preparative separations of proteins.
 The most common uses are for analytical separations.

 Theory